 How well your cruise control will work on hills depends upon your speed, load and the steepness of the hills.
-When going up steep hills, you may want to step on the accelerator pedal to maintain your speed.
+When going up steep hills, you may have to step on the accelerator pedal to maintain your speed.
+If the steepness of the hill causes the vehicle speed to drop more than 15 mph (24 km/h) below the set speed, your cruise control will automatically disengage.
 When going downhill, you may have to brake or shift to a lower gear to keep your speed down.
 Of course, applying the brake takes you out of cruise control.
 Many drivers find this to be too much trouble and don't use cruise control on steep hills.